We Found Some Goths in the Amazon

-Manaus’ goths really suffer for their art.
-They traipse around the Amazon capital in heavy black bodices, chunky black boots and mountains of eyeliner, attracting the sun like a moody solar panel.
-Fascinated by their determination to stay goth in a place where the annual average temperature is 26ºC, I tracked a few of them down.
+Manaus’s goths really suffer for their art.
+They traipse around the Amazon capital in heavy black bodices, chunky black boots, and mountains of eyeliner, attracting the sun like a moody solar panel.
+Fascinated by their determination to stay goth in a place where the annual average temperature is 79º F, I tracked a few of them down.

 Videos by VICE

-Many of the people I interviewed didn’t consider themselves to be full-on goths, which made me think that being a goth must entail a certain amount of humility.”Considering myself goth is bit much, but I’ve been supporting the scene since 2000.
-I can’t believe it’s been 15 years already,” continued Cristiane.
+Many of the people I interviewed didn’t consider themselves to be full-on goths, which made me think that being a goth must entail a certain amount of humility.
+“Considering myself goth is bit much, but I’ve been supporting the scene since 2000.
+I can’t believe it’s been fifteen years already,” continued Cristiane.

 “Nobody seems to understand that someone can be a goth and pay their rent and taxes at the same time,” he went on.
 “They don’t get that it could be someone who raises children, who works and contributes to society.
 We shouldn’t have to put up with that kind of bias.”